aleju/papers/neural-nets/Rich_feature_hierarchies_for_accurate_object_detection_and_semantic_segmentation.md

     * They add `p=16` pixels to each side of every region proposal, extract the pixels and then simply resize them to 227x227 (ignoring aspect ratio, so images might end up distorted).
     * They generate one 4096d vector per image, which is less than what some previous manual feature extraction methods used.
 That enables faster classification, less memory usage and thus more possible classes.
   * Classification
-    * A classifier that reveices the extracted feature vectors (one per region proposal) and classifies them into a predefined set of available classes (e.g. "person", "car", "bike", "background / no object").
+    * A classifier that receives the extracted feature vectors (one per region proposal) and classifies them into a predefined set of available classes (e.g. "person", "car", "bike", "background / no object").
     * They use one SVM per available class.
     * The regions that were not classified as background might overlap (multiple bounding boxes on the same object).
       * They use greedy non-maximum suppresion to fix that problem (for each class individually).